ims-systems-00/ims-kb/docs/intro.md

 To grant access to a user, click on the `key` icon of the user you want to grant access to from the user panel on the right side of the `Job Roles` tab.

 If the user cannot be granted access, you will get one of the following errors
-> Server error occurred, operation failed.
+> Server error occurred, the operation failed.

 > User could not be granted access

-This could be a result of either the organisation as a whole, or only that specific business function not possessing enough `Basic User Licenses`.
+This could be a result of either the organisation as a whole or only that specific business function not possessing enough `Basic User Licenses`.
 The number of **Basic User Licenses** your organisation possesses will be related to the service you purchased.

-If this is your first time setting up iMS, continue following this guide, otherwise if this occurs in the future please visit the [Troubleshooting Guide][].
+If this is your first time setting up iMS, continue following this guide, otherwise, if this occurs in the future please visit the [Troubleshooting Guide][].

 ## License management